 The other is a folded separator, the thin sheet of material that separates the anode and cathode.
 In some cases, when both defects are present in the same cell, the chance of a fire is increased.
 A fire within even a portion of the battery pack remains a serious event that can cause substantial damage to the vehicle.

 Auto Product Liability Issues

-In addition to vehicle damage, vehicle fires also have the potential to cause catastrophic injuries or even fatalities.
-If you or a loved one has been injured by an auto defect, you may be able to hold the automaker and other potential parties by filing an auto product liability lawsuit.
+In addition to vehicle damage, vehicle fires can potentially cause catastrophic injuries or even fatalities.
+If an auto defect has injured you or a loved one, you may be able to hold the automaker and other potential parties by filing an auto product liability lawsuit.
 An experienced auto defect lawyer will be able to advise you regarding your legal rights and options.